March 15, 2023

-Points can be paid up front by the borrower or they can be financed into the loan.
+Points can be paid upfront by the borrower or financed into the loan.
 The ability to finance discount points is dependent in part on the loan and in part on the lender.

 The Consumer Financial Protection Bureau official site describes the purchase of discount points as a trade-off between the borrower’s upfront loan expenses and the borrower’s anticipated monthly payment.
 “By paying points, you pay more upfront, but you receive a lower interest rate and therefore pay less over time.”

-If you decide to buy discount points, you’ll need to decide how much you’re willing to set aside for points upfront when budgeting for your loan in addition to the other expenses you must pay (including the down payment).
+If you decide to buy discount points, you’ll need to decide how much you’re willing to set aside for points upfront when budgeting for your loan and the other expenses you must pay (including the down payment).

 When Discount Points Make Sense

-Some who buy discount points may be motivated to do so to obtain any tax breaks that might be available in the year the points are purchased.
-Much depends on the current year’s tax regulations published by the IRS as well as the way you file your taxes.
+Some who buy discount points may be motivated to obtain any tax breaks that might be available in the year the points are purchased.
+Much depends on the current year’s tax regulations published by the IRS and how you file your taxes.

 This article is NOT presented as tax advice.
-Those with questions about the tax implications of an FHA home loan and/or buying discount points you should consult a tax professional.
-But this SHOULD be considered as food for thought about your options and the long term plans you have for buying a home.
+Those with questions about the tax implications of an FHA home loan and/or buying discount points should consult a tax professional.
+But this SHOULD be considered food for thought about your options and your long-term plans for buying a home.

-Points make sense if you know whether you’re going to sell or refinance your home at some point early or even mid-way through the mortgage.
+Points make sense if you know whether you will sell or refinance your home at some point early or even mid-way through the mortgage.
 If you do not, it may be wise to consider points once you have a better idea of your needs and goals for the property.